PrivSec-dev/privsec.dev/content/posts/knowledge/Laptop Hardware Security.md

 - Firmware TPM
 - Memory Encryption (on Ryzen Pro and EPYC systems)

 By disabling Intel CSME, you are **increasing the attack surface** by crippling security features.
-Additionally, if you buy hardware so old that you can run me_cleaner to disable the ME yourself, it means that these hardware do not have Boot Guard and it is impossible to implement any kind of boot security.
+Additionally, if you buy hardware so old that you can run `me_cleaner` to disable the ME yourself, it means that these hardware do not have Boot Guard and it is impossible to implement any kind of boot security.

+This excercise also achieves nothing to protect against a hypothetical scenario where Intel and AMD are malicious.
+Intel and AMD do not need the co-processor to implement a backdoor - they can simply introduce CPU vulnerabilities like Spectre and Meltdown if they want to.
+If you do not trust a CPU vendor, the only mitigation is to not use said vendor.

 ### Intel AMT and AMD DASH